oxeye daisy

 The stems are erect, hairless or inconspicuously hairy, usually unbranched, and angled.

-Basal leaves are spatulate or inversely lance-shaped with the attachment at the narrow end,½ to 2 long, to 1 wide, but usually no more than 1 long and ¾ wide.
+Basal leaves are spatulate or inversely lance-shaped with the attachment at the narrow end, ½ to 2 long, to 1 wide, but usually no more than 1 long and ¾ wide.
 They are on leaf stalks that are to 4 long but usually no more than 1 long.
-The margins are usually pinnately lobed with 3 to 7 lobes, with or without irregular teeth, or are unlobed and irregularly toothed.
+The margins usually have 3 to 7 lobes per side, with or without irregular teeth, or are unlobed and irregularly toothed.

 Stem leaves are alternate, and inversely lance-shaped, spatulate to lance-shaped, or linear.
 They are 1 to 3 long, and 1 16 to 9 16 wide, becoming smaller and fewer as they ascend the stem.
 Lower stem leaves are on short leaf stalks, the stalks becoming shorter as they ascend the stem.
 Upper leaves are stalkless.
 Margins of the mid-stem leaves are usually irregularly toothed around the entire margin.
 The upper and lower surfaces are hairless.